VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 So this article not just a nagging about my pain, it also includes workaround which I used.
 If you use Jetpack Paging I believe you'll find them useful.
+Workarounds will be present in the same order I used them.
+Usually old workaround was replaces by a new one.
+So to get the best solution I recommend you read till the end of the article.

 ## Looks good at the first glance